caedm/wall-ink-server/readme.md

 1. Clone this repo
 1. Edit the information in ```wall-ink-server/web/config/settings.cfg.example``` and save the file as ```wall-ink-server/web/config/settings.cfg```  See the wiki article on [settings.cfg](https://github.com/caedm/wall-ink-server/wiki/settings.cfg) for a full explanation of each setting.
 1. Create the table in mariadb or mysql with ```mysql -h <your db server> -u <your db username> -p <your db name> < setup.sql```
 1. Edit ```wall-ink-server/web/device_manager/.htaccess``` with your organization's information.
-The .htaccess files are what protects your settings files in the website with your passwords from being world readable.
+Settings in .htaccess files protect your database passwords and other configuration settings from being world readable on the wall-ink-server web presence.
 1. (optional) If you want to use the built-in [voltage monitoring tool](https://github.com/caedm/wall-ink-server/wiki/voltage-monitoring), follow the steps below:
     1. Install the optional ```rrdtool``` dependency
     1. Edit the ```wall-ink-server/voltage_monitor/collectData.sh``` script to source the correct web/config/database.sh file with your settings in them.
 This should be on line 3 of collectData.sh.